andre683/andre683/README.md

 # Hi, I'm Andre 👋

 I’m a Analytics Engineer focused on **BigQuery, Google Analytics, and Dataform**.
-On this profile, you’ll find both personal projects and professional-style data engineering work.
+On this profile, you’ll find both personal projects and professional data engineering work.

 ---